Friday, May 31, 2024

 Plan A involved a sunset paddle today, and a visit with the kayak guide to plan a paddle tomorrow.
 The weather did not cooperate; the sea was roiling with a passing storm, with winds gusting to 50 MPH, and thunder storms (4).
 Upon enquiring about tomorrow, the kayak guy told me he was repairing his seafront house, which had been damaged in the storm.The wind forecast called for sustained wind between 25 and 35 MPH all weekend; good time to explore the land.

 Going to rent a bike, the sky opened up; locals were taking pictures of the torrent flowing down the streets; I skipped the bike.
 Walking along the sea front of Hanga Roa, the island's only town, spume was spraying off the waves.
-Metal roofs were flapping in the wind, and dining canopies were shreaded.
+Metal roofs were flapping in the wind, and dining canopies were shredded.

 This evening's entertainment was the Kari-Kari ballet cultural, featuring live music and Rapanui dancing in traditional dress.
 Wind and heavy rain pounding on the metal roof added to the atmosphere (5).